04 – Number of US troops in Vietnam reaches 486,000.

 06 – Millionaire Jesuit Pierre Elliott Trudeau becomes prime minister of Canada on the retirement of Lester Pearson.

 09 – More than 150,000 people follow the body of Dr Martin Luther King to burial in Atlanta.
-The coffin is drawn by two mules on a plain wooden farm cart.
-Among the mourners are Mrs Jacqueline Kennedy and the Vice President Hubert Humphrey.
+Two mules draw the coffin on a plain wooden farm cart.
+Among the mourners are Mrs Jacqueline Kennedy and Vice President Hubert Humphrey.

-10 – The New Zealand ferry Wahine sinks at Wellington with the loss of 104 lives.
+10 – The ferry Wahine sinks in Wellington Harbour, New Zealand, with the loss of 104 lives.

 15 – Chicago Mayor Richard J Daley issues a ‘shoot to kill’ order to the city’s police force for anyone involved in cases of arson, looting or rioting.